SilkRose/Pony/stories/catch-me-fainting/catch-me-fainting.md

 # Catch me Fainting

 Pinkie Pie caught me like it was just another thing she'd do.
-Like she was saving me from something that neither of us knew of at the time.
+Like she was saving me from something that neither of us knew of.

 After a brief pause she gently laid me down onto my fainting couch and looked at me with a warm smile and curiosity in her eyes.